Everything you need to know about obtaining a vendor permit in Virginia Beach, Virginia — requirements, costs, timeline, and application process.

 You may also need to complete registration with the Virginia SCC at scc.virginia.gov.

-Before applying, verify that your business location in Virginia Beach's Virginia Beach County is properly zoned for your intended use.
-Contact the Virginia Beach planning department.
+Before applying, verify your business location in Virginia Beach's Virginia Beach County is properly zoned for your intended use.
+Contact the Virginia Beach planning department for a zoning verification letter.

 File your vendor permit application with the Virginia Beach city clerk or licensing department.
-Many Virginia municipalities now accept online applications.
+Many Virginia municipalities now accept online applications, which can shave a week off processing time.

 Submit payment of $60–$600 (typical range for Virginia Beach).
-Fees may vary based on your business type and size.
+Fees may vary based on your business type, size, and the specific license tier you're applying for.

 Processing typically takes 1-3 weeks in Virginia Beach.
-As a large city, expect potential delays during peak periods.
+As a large city, expect potential delays during peak permit-renewal seasons.

 From vendor permit to full compliance — get professional help setting up your business in Virginia.